 However, if you are set on buying a new screen setup, then your first step may be to consider the price of each.
-You can spend anywhere from $200 to $1000 or more on an ultrawide monitor, which may be out of reach for many sim racers.
+You can spend anywhere from $200 to $1,000 or more on an ultrawide monitor, which may be out of reach for many sim racers.
 However, a standard-size monitor can cost just $100, but high-end ones can run into several hundreds of dollars as well.

 So, in terms of price, there can be a lot of variation.
-One more thing you should consider pricewise is where you are putting the monitor(s).
-If you have three, you may need to buy yourself a stand, which can cost anywhere from $40 to $150 or more.
+One more thing you should consider price-wise is where you are putting the monitor(s).
+If you have three, you may need to buy yourself a triple monitor stand, which can cost anywhere from $40 to $150 or more.
 This could be an extra expense that you need to factor in if you opt for multiple screens.

 There is no doubt that triple monitor setups have the capacity to take up even twice as much room as one ultrawide screen, but you do have the ability to place them where you want.
-If you want to save some space, and benefit from some extra immersion by tuning your field of view (FOV), you can angle your monitors to your liking.
+If you want to save some space, and benefit from some extra immersion by tuning your field of view, you can angle your monitors to your liking.

 Triple screens can cause some problems when it comes to compatibility.
-Running three separate monitors at high enough resolutions can cause your graphics card to struggle, but some games just simply do not support triple screen setups.
+Running three separate monitors at high enough resolutions can cause your graphics card to struggle, and some games just simply do not support triple screen setups.
 Some do in part, stretching an image over three screens, and some games use three separate camera views for the three screens.

-FOV & Realism
+Triple Monitor vs Ultrawide: FOV & Realism